gustwindjs/gustwind/htmlisp/evolution-plan.md

 - this is still realistic because it extends an existing directive
 - it is less invasive than block syntax
 - it should follow shorthand scope lookup, not precede it

+Outcome:

+- shipped as `&foreach="items as item"`
+- the alias points to the full current item
+- direct field access and `value` remain available for compatibility

 #### 7. Block Conditionals And Loops